PO Box 9021, Wilmington, DE 19809, USA

 (photo by Fred Lesser)

-Some selected reference books regarding Amphibians & Reptiles:
+A reference book regarding North Carolina Amphibians & Reptiles:

 "Amphibians & Reptiles of the Carolinas and Virginia", by Bernard Martof, William Palmer, Joseph Bailey, & Julian Harrison III, with photographs by Jack Dermid, 1980